wardnath/tldir/README.md

   - It ignores non-UTF-8 files and hidden directories/files unless explicitly specified.

 - **Chunking**:
-  - Files are chunked using **llm-chain-rs** to handle large files efficiently.
+  - Files are chunked into manageable sizes for processing
-  - Chunk sizes are optimized for the summarization model's input requirements.
+  - Chunk sizes are optimized for the model's input requirements

 - **Summarization**:
-  - Each chunk is summarized individually using **mistral-rs** and **phi-3.5-moe** models.
+  - Each chunk is summarized using Candle's quantized Phi model
-  - Summaries are aggregated to create a top-level summary of the directory.
+  - Summaries are aggregated to create a top-level summary
-  - The final summary does not exceed **8192 tokens** as specified by `SUMMARY_LENGTH`.
+  - The final summary does not exceed 8192 tokens as specified by SUMMARY_LENGTH

 - **Embedding Generation**:
-  - Embeddings for each chunk are generated using **fastembed-rs**.
+  - Embeddings for each chunk are generated using fastembed-rs
-  - Embeddings are stored locally for efficient retrieval.
+  - Embeddings are stored locally for efficient retrieval

 - **Data Storage**:
   - All summaries and embeddings are stored in a `.tldir` folder within `<dirname>`.